perrochon/gb/ROADMAP.md

 ## Test Efficience
 * Make God level button that takes me to a setup where I can test what I am working on in the UI

 ## Features

 ### Mission Features for Mission 1
-* Make pod movement in Mission 1 multistep with take off, fly, land, instead of telepor to new planet (depends on GBLocation)
+* Make pod movement in Mission 1 multistep with take off, fly, land, instead of teleport to new planet (depends on GBLocation)
-* Revise all strings and fix text related isues of mission 1
+* Revise all strings and fix text related issues of mission 1
+* Need to add more hints and tutorial (see arturo)

 ### Future missions
 * Fly a cruiser to new system: cruisers, flying in deep space